United States presidential elections in Michigan

 Following is a table of United States presidential elections in Michigan, ordered by year.
 Since its admission to statehood in 1837, Michigan has participated in every U.S. presidential election, although they did participate in the 1836 election and receive electoral votes.
+Michigan is tied with Pennsylvania and Wisconsin for the longest active streak of voting for the winning candidate, last voting for a losing candidate in 2004 when they backed John Kerry.

 Winners of the state are in bold.
 The shading refers to the state winner, and not the national winner.

 Elections from 1864 to present

 Election of 1860

 The election of 1860 was a complex realigning election in which the breakdown of the previous two-party alignment culminated in four parties each competing for influence in different parts of the country.
 The result of the election, with the victory of an ardent opponent of slavery, spurred the secession of eleven states and brought about the American Civil War.